MortonPL/atlas/atlasgen_manual_en.md

   * Topography - altitude based color palette (green-yellow-brown-grey),
   * Simplified climate - climate (biome) based color palette, using simplified biome colors,
   * Detailed climate - climate (biome) based color palette.

-* World model - Currently only flat (rectangular) world model is available,
+* Preview world model - Controls if the world map should be previewed as a flat map or as a globe,
+* Generation world model - Controls if the world map should be generated as a flat map or as a globe (currently unavailable),
-  * World size - Horizontal and vertical size (in tiles) of the flat world.
+* World size - Horizontal (longitudinal) and vertical (latitudinal) size of the world, in tiles.

 ### Continents